cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 For more information regarding how to generate, sign and broadcast transactions with a multi signature account see [Multisig Transactions](#multisig-transactions).

+### Tx Broadcasting

+By default transactions will be broadcast synchronously (`--sync`).
+This means the tx broadcast response will be returned after CheckTx execution.
+Clients may also wish to broadcast asynchronously (`--sync=false`) where the tx broadcast response will be returned immediately.
+In either case, the tx hash will be returned which can be used to query for the tx and check that it is included in a block.

 ### Fees & Gas

 Each transaction may either supply fees or gas prices, but not both.